betaflight/betaflight/README.md

 ### Linux users

-1. Dont forget to add your user into dialout group "sudo usermod -aG dialout YOUR_USERNAME" for serial access
+Dont forget to add your user into dialout group "sudo usermod -aG dialout YOUR_USERNAME" for serial access

+### Linux / MacOSX users

-2. If you have 3D model animation problems, enable "Override software rendering list" in Chrome flags chrome://flags/#ignore-gpu-blacklist
+If you have 3D model animation problems, enable "Override software rendering list" in Chrome flags chrome://flags/#ignore-gpu-blacklist

 ## Support